Kingxukai/linux/Documentation/sound/alsa-configuration.rst

     enable HPI hwdep for AudioScience soundcard

 This module supports multiple cards.
-The driver requires the firmware loader support on kernel.
+The driver requires the woke firmware loader support on kernel.

 Module snd-atiixp
 -----------------